 Should instead of

-Ok, so how can I make NUnit do Given, When, Then and feel more BDD?
+Okay, so how can I make NUnit do Given, When, Then and feel more BDD?
 With as little effort as possible?
-I want to read the result in the test runner in as fluent english as possible.
+I want to read the result in the test runner in as fluent English as possible.
 I do not want to write my own framework.

 - Use folders prefixed with

 Given_to group tests for a specific subject and context

 - Use a Should library for the assertions

 A folder prefixed with